Winning the First Phase: 5 Solid Openings for Beginners

 3. The Queen's Gambit

 For those who prefer 1. d4, the Queen's Gambit is the ultimate strategic test.
 It teaches you about pawn structure and center tension.
-We recommend practicing these lines on a Quiver Tournament Set to appreciate the weight of the strategic decisions being made.
+We recommend practicing these lines on a physical board to appreciate the weight of your decisions.

 Summary

 The best opening is the one you understand.
-Use ChessNcam's analysis tools to see where you deviate from theory, and consider your hardware—like a high-quality mic for post-game analysis with a friend—as part of your learning journey.
+Use ChessNcam's analysis tools to see where you deviate from theory, and consider your environment as part of your learning journey.

 Ready to put these tips into practice?